 Mr. Baldwin's duties under this agreement are subject to the direction and discretion, and are at the request, of the Chairman of our Board of Directors but must be consistent with Mr. Baldwin's talents, skills and expertise.
 Mr. Baldwin is subject to certain restrictive covenants, including covenants limiting solicitation of Company employees and independent contractors and with respect to non-interference with Company employee and client relationships and non-disparagement of the Company and certain of its affiliates.
-In addition, the agreement provides for a mutual release of all claims, whereby, with specified exceptions, Mr. Baldwin released the Company and related parties from any and all claims arising out of his employment or Company-related business dealings he had or may have had as of the effective date of the agreement and the Company and certain related parties released Mr. Baldwin of any and all claims arising out of his employment or Company-related business dealings they had or may have had as of the effective date of the agreement in accordance with the terms of the agreement to his estate or designated beneficiary and medical coverage is required to continue for his surviving spouse.
+In addition, the agreement provides for a mutual release of all claims, whereby, with specified exceptions, Mr. Baldwin released the Company and related parties from any and all claims arising out of his employment or Company-related business dealings he had or may have had as of the effective date of the agreement and the Company and certain related parties released Mr. Baldwin of any and all claims arising out of his employment with the Company or Company-related business dealings they had or may have had as of the effective date of the agreement.
+If Mr. Baldwin is terminated upon his death or disability, his annual retainer is required to continue to be paid for the remainder of the term of the agreement in accordance with the terms of the agreement to his estate or designated beneficiary and medical coverage is required to continue for his surviving spouse.
 If Mr. Baldwin resigns, his retainer continues to be paid for the remainder of the term of the agreement in accordance with the terms of the agreement but his rights to reimbursement for office space and an administrative assistant and for payment of medical coverage do not continue.